StarStrider23/Black-Scholes-and-Greeks-project/README.md

 $$ d_{2} = d_{1} - \sigma \sqrt{T - t} $$

-Intuitively, $d_{1}$ is the z-score (how many standard deviations a data point is above or below the population mean) of the probability that the option will finish in the money (ITM) at maturity under the risk-neutral measure. $d_{2}$ is closely related to $d_{1}$, but adjusted upward by a volatility term which then accounts for the expected growth of the stock price and the uncertainty over time.
+Intuitively, $d_{1}$ represents a standardized measure of how far the option is from being in the money at maturity under the risk-neutral measure, taking into account both the expected growth of the stock price and its volatility. $d_{2}$ is closely related to $d_{1}$, but adjusted downward by a volatility term, which accounts for uncertainty over the remaining time to maturity.
+It can be interpreted as a standardized measure of terminal moneyness.

-The price of a correspondning put option can be derived via the put-call prity and is
+The price of a correspondning put option can be derived via the put-call prity.

 $$ P = K e^{-r(T - t)} - S + C = K e^{- r (T - t)} N(-d_{2}) - S N(-d_{1}) $$